ainfosec/pretty_j1587/README.md

 There may be issues when overriding certain *special* PIDs.
 For instance, setting up the structure for PID 211 will result in an override of everything as desired, except for the explanation of the data bytes.
 This may also affect other PIDs within the same message.
 For most scenarios, these PIDs do not need to be overridden, but there is a TODO item for a remedy at some point.

 ## Installation

-Run
+There are no python dependencies for `pretty_j1587.py`; you will, however, need copies of the J1587 and J1708 specification PDFs and they need to be converted to .txt files using `pdftotext -layout`

 ```bash
 pdftotext -layout J1587_201301.pdf <1587outputfilename>
 pdftotext -layout J1708_201609.pdf <1708outputfilename>
 ```

 Now inside the configuration file "config.cfg", modify the file paths to point to the output files from above.

 ## Testing

 To be sure at least minimal functionality is provided, run the test file
 ```bash
 python test_pretty_j1587.py
 ```
-Also, inncluded is a script to write random packets to stdout, UDP port 4545, or TCP port 4545.
+Also, included is a script to write random packets to stdout, UDP port 4545, or TCP port 4545.
 This can be used to test the functionality of pretty_j1587.py.
 ```bash
 # Terminal 1 - sets up listener